 In a publicly traded company, vesting is based on one requirement — time.
 Vesting schedules can be cliffs, where the shares vest all at once on a certain date.
 They can also be pro rata, where shares vest gradually over time.
 They can also be some combination of the two.
 A common vesting schedule is four years with a 25% cliff after one year and pro rata monthly thereafter.
 For example, for 100,000 RSUs, after one year, 25,000 shares would vest.
 After that point, the remaining 75,000 shares would vest proportionately over the remaining 36 months, or approximately 2,083 shares per month.

-In a privately held company, in addition to the time requirement described above, vesting also depends upon a liquidity event such as an IPO or acquisition.
-The time and liquidity vesting logic for private RSUs is sometimes called “double-trigger” vesting.
+In a privately held company, in addition to the time requirement described above, vesting may also depend upon a liquidity event such as an IPO or acquisition.
+This time and liquidity vesting logic for private RSUs is sometimes called “double-trigger” vesting.

-In either case, if you leave the company before the RSUs vest, they disappear.
+With either public or private company RSUs, if you leave the company before the RSUs vest, they disappear.

 I recommend paying attention to how much is withheld and discussing with a tax professional to ensure it’s the right amount.
 There’s nothing worse than getting an unexpected (and potentially large) tax bill.

-Once vested, the taxation of your shares function similarly to shares you would buy on the open market, as I stated above.
+Once vested (and delivered), the taxation of your shares functions similarly to any other shares, as I stated above.
 If you sell within a year, the gain from the vest price is treated as a short-term capital gain and taxed equivalently to ordinary income rates.
-If you hold for a year or more before selling, the gain qualifies as a long-term capital gain, which is generally a more favorable tax rate, depending on your particular situation.
+If you hold for a year or more before selling, the gain qualifies as a long-term capital gain, which is generally a more favorable tax rate.

 What about the grant price?
 I haven’t even mentioned grant price yet, and there’s a reason for that.
 It’s because it doesn’t matter.
 The grant price is the stock price on the day the company grants the RSUs.
 It’s used to approximate the level of compensation they want to … grant.
 However, once the RSUs are granted, the grant price does not matter.
-The only thing that matters after that point is the vest price and how the stock performs thereafter.
+The only things that matter after that point are:1) the vest price and 2) how the stock performs thereafter, assuming you choose to hold the shares or are forced to hold them.
 If the company issued you 10,000 RSUs at a grant price of $5, do not anchor yourself on earning $50,000!
 If the stock price at the vesting date has halved to $2.50, you only get $25,000 worth of stock.
 For the sake of your mental and financial health, forget about the grant price!
-The only thing that matters is the vest price and what we expect going forward.

-If you’re thinking, “Well, that’s kind of boring, Steve.
+If you’re reading my advice and thinking, “Well, that’s kind of boring, Steve.
 I want to hold the stock when it goes to the moon!”
 I got news for you: 1) I’m a boring guy and 2) I’d caution you on that “to-the-moon” theory.
 Building wealth is about being the tortoise, not the hare.

 Is there a chance your company stock goes to the moon?
 Yes.
 There’s also a chance you buy a winning lottery ticket or that I literally go to the moon for my next vacation, but those are not the expected outcomes!
 In a study on concentrated stock positions, JP Morgan found that more than 40% of stocks in the Russell 3000 Index (a proxy for all U.S. stocks) have experienced a “catastrophic stock price loss” since 1980, defined as falling 70% from their peak and never recovering.1 Since 1980, 42% of stocks in the Russell 3000 have had negative absolute returns.
 Further, a full 66% of stocks underperformed the index, highlighting how hard it is to outperform a diversified portfolio.
 We want to be the casino, not the gamblers — we take the odds that are in our favor and accumulate wealth over time via a diversified portfolio.